 Let’s talk sewing podcasts!
-Personally I love them and also I love that there are so many crafty podcasts out there these days.
+Personally, I love them and also I love that there are so many crafty podcasts out there these days.
 I find hearing other people talking about their crafts really inspiring and makes me want do stuff even more.
-Plus it’s super interesting to get a behind-the-scenes look of the crafty world and the personalities that populates it.
+Plus it’s super interesting to get a behind-the-scenes look of the crafty world and the personalities that populate it.
 So I’ve compiled a list of crafty podcasts.

 What a fun podcast for us sewing super nerds!
 Hosted by a mother and daughter team they chat and banter about all things sewing related.
 This podcast is full of helpful tips and tricks, with lots of machine talk (they used to run a sewing machine shop and are very big on Babylocks).
-They are strong in their opinions, but I find myself agreeing with a lot if stuff they say.
+They are strong in their opinions, but I find myself agreeing with a lot of the stuff they say.
 If you want to become sewing smarter in just 30 minutes, this is the podcast for you.

 A somewhat irregular podcast hosted by sewists Lori Beckstead and Helena Ashbridge.
 Mixes interviews with prolific sewists with themed chats about sewing things.
 The format is really professional with good sound quality and they also has some nice listener interactions features.
 I highly recommend the interview with Madame Tifaine about her year-long-ready-to-wear-fast.

 This podcast features interviews with people from various creative pursuits, including garment sewing.
 In the archive, there are interviews with both prolific sewists and indie pattern designers, including Peter Lappin from Male Bold Patterns, True Bias and Cashmerette.
 The interviews are through so a great way to learn more about the people and brands we encounter.